Select Page

 Aikido: Japanese Martial Arts

 Aikido is a martial art that focuses on safely controlling and redirecting conflict.
 It is a way to create harmony in your daily life.
-It is the art of remaining calm, centered and dignified under pressure.
-It is more than a martial art.
-Aikido is a path of self discovery and personal refinement.
+It is the art of remaining calm, centered and dignified.
+It is a path of self discovery and personal refinement.

-Aikido is from Japan, evolved from the deep tradition of samurai arts.
+Aikido developed in Japan in the early 20th century.
+It evolved from the tradition of samurai arts.
 Elements of judo, jiu Jitsu, karate, iaido (sword) and jodo (staff) are all found in Aikido.

-The spirit of Aikido is to align oneself with nature.
-We must always move in a way that is natural to the body without forcing or straining.
-Through training you develop calm focus, strength, balance, mobility and flexibility helping you to improve your life both physically and spiritually.
+The spirit of Aikido is to move in a way that is beautiful and natural and to act without forcing.
+Through training you develop calm focus, strength, balance, mobility and flexibility helping you to improve your life physically and spiritually.
 Aikido is fun, challenging, beautiful and effective.

 kokoro